-THE STIPEND IS $2,500.
-The fellowships support both post-doctoral and dissertation research.
-The project proposal should demonstrate that the Library Company and the Historical Society have primary sources central to the research topic.
-The fellowships are tenable for one month at any time from June 2019 to May 2020.
-The stipend is $2,500, plus an allowance for travel expenses.
-The Library Company’s Cassatt House fellows’ residence offers rooms at reasonable rates, along with a kitchen, common room, and offices with internet access, available to resident and non-resident fellows at all hours.
+The stipend is $2,500 plus an allowance for travel expenses up to $1000.
+The fellowships support both postdoctoral and dissertation research.
+The project proposal should demonstrate that the Library Company and the Historical Society of Pennsylvania have primary sources central to the research topic.
+The fellowships are tenable for one month at any time from June to May.
+The Library Company’s Cassatt House fellows’ residence offers several rooms at reasonable rates, along with a kitchen and shared office space.

 The application period for 2022–23 fellowships has ended.
 Applications for 2023–24 fellowships will open later this year.

 To apply, fill out the online application form and upload a single PDF file containing a brief CV, a two- to four-page description of your proposed research (single-spaced, not to exceed 1500 words), and a writing sample of no more than 25 pages.
 The proposal should make clear how Library Company and/or HSP collections will support your research.
 Application files should be named using this format: Lastname_Firstname_application.

 In addition, one letter of recommendation in PDF format should be uploaded here; please ask your recommender to name the file using this format: Lastname_Firstname_letter.